vadimdemedes/pastel/README.md

 #### Short flags

-Options can often be set with a shorter version of their name, using short flags.
+Options can often beset with a shorter version of their name, using short flags.
-Most popular example is `--force` option.
+The most popular example is the `--force` option.
 Most CLIs also accept `-f` as a shorter version of the same option.
 To achieve the same functionality in Pastel, you can set `shortFlags` property and define short equivalents of option names:

 ```jsx